Condensed matter lessons about the origin of time: Condensed matter models and Lorentz invariance

-where $E_{\rm LV}$ indicates the Lorentz violation energy scale, and $\alpha=\pm 1$ (we assume that uneven powers of $p$ are ruled out to lowest order, since they would lead to strong parity violations).
-Let me again emphasise that there is no a priori reason to expect the Lorentz violation scale to be equal to (or even of the same order of magnitude as) the Planck scale, and, for the sake of clarity, point out that the relativistic dispersion relation $E^2=c^2p^2$ is obtained from~\eqref{dispersion} at low energies.
+where the subscript $LV$ indicates the Lorentz violation scale, and $\alpha=\pm 1$ (we assume that uneven powers of $p$ are ruled out to lowest order, since they would lead to parity violation, i.e., a breaking of the symmetry under spatial reflection, at a much more fundamental level than the weak violations observed up to now).

-\subsubsection{Bose-Einstein condensates}
+\subsection{Bose-Einstein condensates}